danielstaikov/CSarpFundam2019/01_Intro_and_Basic_Syntax_Exercise/README.md

 ## Exercise: Intro and Basic Syntax
 ### 1. Ages
   Write a program that determines whether based on the given age a person is: baby, child, teenager, adult, elder.
-The bounders are:/n
+The bounders are: /r
     - 0-2 – baby;
     - 3-13 – child;
     - 14-19 – teenager;